suixinsuo/olympus-protocol/docs/Using Components.md

 ```
 For some providers, the fund manager is required to pay a small amount of MOT for calling functions.

-The MOT address is hard coded in the code and belongs to the real MOT mainnet address.
+The MOT address is hardcoded in the code and belongs to the real MOT main net address.
 But in the scenarios of Kovan or test cases, we need to set the MOT address manually.
   > In kovan set the MOT kovan address.
   > In test cases, use the mockMOT which is a contract created as a mock to mock the behavior of the MOT coin (a "normal" ERC20 token).